Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Method

 \subsection{Model-based Extensions}

-Compared to algorithms, a major advantage of generative models is the ease of building useful model-based extensions.
+Compared to algorithms, a major advantage of probabilistic models is the ease of building useful model-based extensions.
 We demonstrate three directions for extending the Bayesian forest model.
-Due to the page constraint, we present the main ideas in this section, and provide the modeling details and numeric results in the Supplementary Materials.
+Due to the page constraint, we defer the details and numeric results of the first two extensions in the Supplementary Materials S1.1 and S1.2.

 \textbf{Latent Forest Model:} First, one could use the realization of the forest process as latent variables in another model $\mathcal M$ for data $(y_1,\ldots,y_n)$, \be z_1,\ldots, z_n \sim \t{Forest Model} (\mathcal T;\theta_z),\qquad y_1,\ldots, y_n \sim \mathcal M(z_1,\ldots, z_n;\theta_y), \ee where $\theta_z$ and $\theta_y$ denote the other needed parameters.
 For example, for clustering high-dimensional data such as images, it is often necessary to represent each high-dimensional observation $y_i$ by a low-dimensional coordinate $z_i$ \citep{wu2014spectral,chandra2020escaping}.
 In the Supplementary Materials, we present a high-dimensional clustering model, using an autoregressive matrix Gaussian for $\mathcal M$ and a sparse von Mises-Fisher for the forest model.